 - Artwork that can’t be scanned (eg sculpture) to be photographed and then emailed to firstname.lastname@example.org

-In 2017, the FRWP Women’s Office is again hosting a series of Sampari Forums in the ACU Art Gallery during the exhibition.
-The forums increase the audience for the visual arts exhibited, and provide space for the exposure of other artists like Poets, Songsters, Musicians, Writers, Activists and Intellectuals (details announced in August 2017)
+FRWP Women’s Office is again hosting a series of forums in the gallery during the Sampari Exhibition.
+The forums increase the audience for the visual arts exhibited, and provide space for the exposure of other artists like Poets, Songsters, Musicians, Writers, Activists and Intellectuals.

 Federal Republic of West Papua, 211, 838 Collins St, Docklands 3008, Victoria